 Traditional Turkish food.
-It makes me salivate just thinking about it.
-Turkish delight, Kebabs (not the greasy fat dripping kebabs at 3am that are half squished into your pillow the next morning after a heavy drinking session kebab) and Gözleme.
+It makes me drool just thinking about it.
+Turkish delight, Kebabs (not the greasy fat dripping kebabs at 3 am that are half squished into your pillow the following day after a heavy drinking session kebab), and Gözleme.

-Oh Gözleme how I miss you.
+Oh, Gözleme, how I miss you.

-Crunching through your thin pastry outer shell to discover the savoury inner goodness.
+I was crunching through your thin pastry outer shell to discover the savory inner goodness.
 Who would have thought something so simple would equate to such a taste explosion.

 What are Gözleme

-The name, Gözleme, derives from the Turkish word göz meaning eye.
-And when you cook the pastry tiny brown spots dot the outer layer apparently resembling eyes.
+The name, Gözleme, derives from the Turkish word göz, meaning eye.
+And when you cook the pastry, tiny brown spots dot the outer layer, apparently resembling eyes.
 Or so we were led to believe.

 To cook them traditionally takes quite a lot of skill, and while my cooking abilities with a rolling pin are half decent, I don’t think I could master this pastry rolling out process.